Beach Plum Island

 Fishing either side is productive at different times of the year.
 Beach Plum Island offers drive on beach access on the Delaware Bay.
 As with all other beach vehicle access areas a surf fishing vehicle permit is required.
 As you enter the park visitors are lead directly into the parking area.

-There is a small air station on the left side of the parking lot near the beach on beach path is.
+There is an air station on the left side of the parking lot near the beach on beach path is.
 The far east end of Beach Plum Island is designated as a nature preserve and is closed to vehicles.
 The Park Service maintains a fence that indicates the “no entrance” point, however heavy tides and storms in the Delaware Bay have been known to knock the fence down.
 The beach along Beach Plum Island is very narrow.
 So watch where you park your surf fishing vehicle as the tide rises.
 Also, be aware of any inclement weather that may drive the surf over the beach and onto the dunes.